fis/aoc/docs/2022-notes.md

 ## [Day 16](https://adventofcode.com/2022/day/16): Proboscidea Volcanium

-Okay, today was a tricky one.
+Had a lot of trouble with day 16 this year.

-I had no idea what the twist was going to be, so what I did for part 1 was to preprocess the scan to drop away all valves with a flow rate of zero, under the assumption that tracking them will not be necessary.
+Initially, I had no idea what the twist was going to be, so what I did for part 1 was to preprocess the scan to drop away all valves with a flow rate of zero, under the assumption that tracking them would not be necessary.
 Instead, I computed all the distances between the valves with non-zero flow rates, and then just ran the search for the best order of operations in the resulting, much smaller graph.

-It also at least intuitively feels like there's another difference to the usual sort of "shortest path" questions, in that when you arrive at a valve, it's not obvious whether the current path is better or worse than a previous one.
+Intuitively speaking, it feels like there's a difference to the usual sort of "shortest path" questions: when you arrive at a valve, it's not obvious whether the current path is better or worse than a previous one.

 The pruning logic used by the solution here is: for each state (location and set of opened vents), keep a track of a list of `(T, P)` pairs, where `T` is the minute at which the state was arrived to, while `P` records how much pressure will be eventually released by the vents opened so far.
-When looking at an edge that would result in recording `(Tn, Pn)` in the log, if there's already at least one entry `(Te, Pe)` for which `Te ≤ Tn ∧ Pe ≥ Pn`, that previously explored path is at least as good as the current one, and the current one can be discarded.
+When looking at an edge that would result in adding `(Tn, Pn)` to the list, if there's already at least one entry `(Te, Pe)` for which `Te ≤ Tn ∧ Pe ≥ Pn`, that previously explored path is at least as good as the current one, and the current one can be discarded.
 Likewise, to cut down on the amount of state, if we do end up keeping this path, all existing entries for which `Te < Tn ∨ Pe > Pn` are strictly worse and can be dropped.